speakeasy-api/openapi-directory/SDKs/googleapis.com/connectors/v1/java/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

 ### projects

+* `connectorsProjectsLocationsConnectionsConnectionSchemaMetadataRefresh` - Refresh runtime schema of a connection.
 * `connectorsProjectsLocationsConnectionsCreate` - Creates a new Connection in a given project and location.
 * `connectorsProjectsLocationsConnectionsList` - Lists Connections in a given project and location.
 * `connectorsProjectsLocationsConnectionsPatch` - Updates the parameters of a single Connection.